tomiwa123/NFT/README.md

 - [ ] Fill out the `create_nft` function
 - [ ] inside `main`, create an Algorand client like you did in the previous homeworks and call the `create_nft` function with the correct arguments.

 If everything went right, a `NFT CID` will be printed on your screen.
-If you want to see your art, copy that CID and go to `https://gateway.pinata.cloud/ipfs/cid`, where `cid` should be the CID you just copied.
+Make sure to keep this CID as you will need it in the next step.

 ### Step 1.7: submit the generated `nft.json` file
 After running the `nft.py` file, a `nft.json` file is created.
 Save this file because you will need to submit it on Gradescope :)